Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

 \item If $ F, G \in C^{0,1} $ and $ u \in C^{0,1} $, then $ m \mapsto f_{m} $ is uniformly (locally) H\"older.
 See \autoref{lem:sheaf}.

-In addition, assume $ i $ is a $ 0 $-section and $ u \in C^{0,1} $, then we further have the following hold. \item If $ F, G \in C^{1,1} $, and a `better' spectral gap condition holds (than \eqref{n4}), then $ m \mapsto f_{m} $ is also uniformly (locally) H\"older (in a better way).
+In addition, assume $ i $ is a $ 0 $-section and $ u \in C^{0,1} $.
+Then we draw the following further conclusions. \item If $ F, G \in C^{1,1} $, and a `better' spectral gap condition (than \eqref{n4}) holds, then $ m \mapsto f_{m} $ is also uniformly (locally) H\"older (in a better way).
 See also \autoref{lem:sheaf}.

 \item If $ m \mapsto DF_{m}(i^1(m)) $, $ DG_{m}(i^1(m)) $ are uniformly (locally) H\"older, where $ i^1(m) = ( i_X(m), i_Y(u(m)) ) $, then the distribution $ Df_m(i_X(m)) $ depends in a uniformly (locally) H\"older fashion on the base points $ m $.
 See \autoref{lem:base0}.